SamuelTilly/rita/README.md

 * Sort list of colors
 * Split list of colors by how many we want and create a color pallet.
 * Apply color pallet to image https://stackoverflow.com/questions/16087529/limit-canvas-colors-to-a-specific-array
-* Save image information on client localStorage, webdb? or similar.
+* Save image information on client using IndexedDB

 ### Setup a build job